-Pfizer seeks to ensure that our Product Suppliers demonstrate strong performance in the management of EHS risks.
-We assess the EHS performance of our Product Suppliers by performing a combination of desktop and onsite audits on a periodic basis.
-Based on the level of risk of a Product Supplier, and their performance during past audits (if applicable), Pfizer assigns the Product Supplier a schedule for how often it needs to complete EHS audits.

-We also require certain Product Suppliers to complete labor and human rights audits.
-Labor and human rights audits are completed for Product Suppliers located in high-risk jurisdictions and on an ad hoc basis, as we deem appropriate.
+Pfizer seeks to ensure that our Product Suppliers demonstrate strong performance in the management of EHS and human rights risks.
+We assess the EHS and human rights performance of our Product Suppliers by performing a combination of desktop and onsite audits on a periodic basis.
+Based on the level of risk of a Product Supplier, and their performance during past audits (if applicable), Pfizer assigns the Product Supplier a schedule for how often it needs to complete EHS and human rights audits.
+Labor and human rights audits are also completed for Product Suppliers on an ad hoc basis, as we deem appropriate.

 Our labor and human rights audits integrate evaluation of human rights considerations aligned with SA 8000.
 Labor and human rights audits are completed by independent third-party auditors engaged by Pfizer in high-risk jurisdictions and by internally trained Pfizer colleagues in other instances.
-The auditors follow the PSCI's standard audit protocols, which include standard labor and human rights criteria and involve interviews with employees, contracted staff, and management.
+The auditors follow the PSCl's standard audit protocols, which include standard labor and human rights criteria and involve interviews with employees, contracted staff, and management.
 Audit outcomes are used to drive continuous improvement in both performance and compliance.
 We share our observations with the suppliers and ask them to establish corrective action plans to mitigate identified risks.
 Where we can, we also help suppliers to reduce risk with targeted training and coaching.
 As applicable, we continue to monitor suppliers' implementation of agreed actions.

-In 2023, Pfizer assessed EHS and sustainability performance for 109 supplier facilities through a combination of remote and on-site audits.
+In 2024, Pfizer assessed EHS and sustainability performance for 90 supplier facilities through a combination of remote and on-site audits.
 The scope of these audits included labor and human rights assessments.
-Overall, 878 observations were made as part of these audit of which 88 related to labor and human rights.
+Overall, 602 observations were made as part of these audit, of which 26 related to labor and human rights.

-As noted above, rather than immediately terminating suppliers that do not meet all our supplier expectations, we generally seek to continue to work with suppliers who are amenable to improvements and change to help prevent additional harm to the employees of such suppliers.
-This approach helps prevent the loss of income to the most vulnerable families.
-This approach is also consistent with the UNGPs.
+As noted above, rather than immediately terminating suppliers that do not meet all our supplier expectations, we generally seek to continue to work with suppliers who are amenable to improvements and change to help prevent harm to the employees of such suppliers.
+This approach helps prevent the loss of income to the most vulnerable families and is also consistent with the UNGPs.

-The results of these audits/assessments are factored into the supplier selection process.
+The results of these audits/assessments are factored into the supplier management process.
 We aim to select companies that are responsible, ethical, and reliable partners, in addition to reducing Pfizer's potential risk of business interruption to our global supply chain.
 After suppliers are selected and onboarded, they are expected to comply with Pfizer's guidelines and Supplier Conduct Principles.